amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-websockets-stomp-notifications.md

 }
 ```

-Now in the `sendToSpecificUser` method, we accept messages sent using `/app/private` with the message and a user name to which the message has to be sent.
+Now in the `sendToSpecificUser` method, we accept messages sent using `/app/private`.
+The message contains the text to be sent to the recipient and the user id of the recipient.

 Now here comes the magic.